JAlcocerT/JAlcocerT/content/blog/ai-langgraph.md

 {{< callout type="info" >}}
 By default uses **[duckduckgo](https://pypi.org/project/duckduckgo-search/), with no API key required**.
-You will need one for SearXNG, Tavily or Perplexity
+You will need one for SearXNG, Tavily...
 {{< /callout >}}

 The dependencies are specified [here](https://github.com/JAlcocerT/local-deep-researcher/blob/main/pyproject.toml#L11)